kubernetes/kubernetes/docs/public_ips.md

 1. API server verifies that port 10080 can be assigned, accepts and persists
 1. kube-proxy wakes up and sets iptables to receive on hostPort 10080

+(These are just examples; it is valid to specify a hostPort with visiblity==loadbalancer, or to omit hostPort with visibility==public)

 In order to verify that the port can be assigned, the API server must check that the port is within a permitted range, and that it is not already assigned to another service.
 This is similar to the allocation of internal cluster-IPs.
 The error codes & messages (in the case of port conflicts, out-of-range ports or port-exhaustion) will be analogous to the equivalent IP address errors.

-Advanced clouds (e.g. GCE) may support load-balancing without requiring a public port assignment.
+Advanced clouds (e.g. GCE) can support pure load-balancing without requiring a public port assignment, but for V1 visibility==loadbalancer incorporates visibility==public, so one will be assigned.
-If the visibility is _loadbalancer_, a hostPort is not guaranteed to be assigned, and even if one is assigned it is not guaranteed to be reachable (k8s should ideally configure firewall rules to prevent load-balancer bypass).

 ## New flags